HPCRL/htd-benchamarks/README.md

-# htd-benchamarks
+# htd-benchmarks
-All Benchmarks in single place which are ran using HPTD.
+All benchmarks in a single place which are ran using HPTD.